dOsan3/gen12/docs/install-and-train-model.md

 Make sure weights and files are there for 13B

-Clone `git clone https://github.com/huggingface/transformers` if needed.
+Clone `git clone https://github.com/huggingface/transformers` if /accneeded.

 Create virtual env